krishnagupta-prog/MyInfo/README.md

 # MyInfo
-Some details about me:-
+Some details about me:- <br>
-My name is krishna nand gupta
+My name is krishna nand gupta  <br>
-I am currently living at hyderabad
+I am currently living at hyderabad  <br>
-I have completed my graduation from indore institute of science and technology in mechanical engineering Currently I am searching a job in IT field
+I have completed my graduation from indore institute of science and technology in mechanical engineering   <br>
+Currently I am searching a job in IT field